QuantumKitHub/MatrixAlgebraKit.jl/docs/src/user_interface/decompositions.md

 right_orth
 ```

-In order to dispatch to the underlying factorizations, the following wrapper functions are used:
+In order to dispatch to the underlying factorizations, the following wrapper algorithms are used:

 ```@docs; canonical=false
 LeftOrthAlgorithm